 The existence of the fifth century high-king of Britain, Vortigern, though interwoven with legend, is not doubted.
 During the decades which followed the withdrawal of the Romans from Britain, Vortigern emerged as a leader of the Britons in around 425, having usurped the throne from Constantine, the father of Ambrosius Aurelianus and Uther Pendragon.
 Ambrosius and Uther, then children, were exiled to Brittany to live with their uncle.
 When attacked by the Picts and Scots in the north, Vortigern, following a precedent of using mercaneries set by the Romans, invited the Saxons to England to combat the northern invaders in return for a grant of land.

 In his 'On the Ruin and Conquest of Britain', the sixth century chronicler Gildas informs us that Vortigern invited "the fierce and impious Saxons" to settle in Britain.
-Gildas goes on to inform us that a small group of Saxons arrived first and settled on the eastern side of England, the Saxon mercaneries were successful in driving out the Picts and Scots, but invited more of their countrymen.
+Gildas goes on to inform us that a small group of Saxons arrived first, led by Hengist and Horsa, they settled on the eastern side of England, the Saxon mercaneries were successful in driving out the Picts and Scots, but invited more of their countrymen.
 The Saxons later demanded that "their monthly allotments" be increased and, when they were eventually refused, plundered the lands of the Celts.
 Gildas implies that either he or his source obtained at least part of the story from the Anglo-Saxons.
 He does not refer to Vortigern as the king of Britain, but rather an usurper.

 Geoffrey of Monmouth states that Vortigern married Hengist's daughter, the Saxon Rowena, after which his son Vortimer, rebelled against him.
 According to the Historia Brittonum, attributed to a Nennius, a monk from Bangor, in Gwynedd, and probably compiled during the early ninth century:-